fogus/spiel/kartenspiel/tori-poker/README.markdown

-*Tori Poker* is a traditional card game inspired by Poker using only 17 cards, for 2-4 players.
+*Tori Poker* is a traditional card game inspired by Texas Hold Em Poker using only 17 cards, for 2-4 players.

 Setup and deal
 ==============